cdaid/Tryl/README.md

 # Tryl
-A class project by three NYU Stern Tech MBA students.
-A video demo is provided under the READ/WATCH folder - you can see our mid-point demo as of November 2022 and the final demo as of December 2022.

-About Tryl
+<h2>About Tryl</h2><br />
-Tryl is the ultimate tool for managing your free trial subscriptions, no more worrying about being charged for a subscription you forgot to cancel!
+<p>Three NYU Stern Tech MBA students developed Tryl as a class project.
+This tool helps manage your free trial subscriptions and prevents you from being charged for a subscription that you forgot to cancel.
+Tryl allows you to create an account, log in, add a new free trial, and view previously submitted trials</p>

 <h3>Current features:</h3>
 <ul>